aliyun/terraform-provider-alicloud/website/docs/r/rds_clone_db_instance.html.markdown

   - **LONG**: Alibaba Cloud uses persistent connections to check the availability of the instance.
 * `pg_hba_conf` - (Optional, Available in 1.155.0+) The configuration of [AD domain](https://www.alibabacloud.com/help/en/doc-detail/349288.htm) (documented below).

+* `serverless_config` - (Optional, Available in 1.200.0+) The settings of the serverless instance.
+This parameter is required when you create a serverless instance.
+This parameter takes effect only when you create an ApsaraDB RDS for MySQL instance.

 #### Block pg_hba_conf

 The pg_hba_conf mapping supports the following: